ricn/ricn.github.io/_posts/2013-08-28-upload-files-to-a-cmis-repository-with-jruby.markdown

 	How to upload multiple files to a CMIS repository using JRuby
 </p>

-[Jeff Potts](http://ecmarchitect.com) recently posted an [article](http://ecmarchitect.com/archives/2013/08/26/3528) that show cases how you can upload multiple files to a CMIS repository using Java.
+[Jeff Potts](http://ecmarchitect.com) recently posted an [article](http://ecmarchitect.com/archives/2013/08/26/3528) that showcases how you can upload multiple files to a CMIS repository using Java.
 I thought it would be a nice idea to write a similar article but using JRuby instead.

 #### What is CMIS?